automl/DeepCAVE/docs/plugins/custom_plugins.rst

             icon = "My first plugin icon"
             @staticmethod
             def get_input_layout(register: Callable) -> List[]:
-                """
-                Define the input block of the plugin.
+                """Define the input block of the plugin."""
-                """

             @staticmethod
             def get_filter_layout(register: Callable) -> List[]:
-                """
-                Define the filter block of the plugin.
+                """Define the filter block of the plugin."""
-                """

             def load_inputs(self) -> Dict[str, Dict[str, Any]]:
-                """
-                Load the content for the defined inputs in 'get_input_layout' and 'get_filter_layout'.
+                """Load the content for the defined inputs in 'get_input_layout' and 'get_filter_layout'."""
-                """

             def load_dependency_inputs(self, run: AbstractRun, previous_inputs: Dict[str, Any], inputs: Dict[str, Any],) -> Dict[str, Any]:
-                """
-                Works like 'load_inputs' but called after inputs have changed.
+                """Works like 'load_inputs' but called after inputs have changed."""
-                """

             @staticmethod
             def process(run: AbstractRun, inputs: Dict[str, Any]) -> Dict[str, Any]:
-                """
-                Process your input data and return raw data to be used in the output layout.
+                """Process your input data and return raw data to be used in the output layout."""
-                """

             @staticmethod
-            def get_output_layout(register: Callable):
+            def get_output_layout(register: Callable) -> Any:
-                """
-                Define the output block of the plugin.
+                """Define the output block of the plugin."""
-                """

             @staticmethod
-            def load_outputs(runs, inputs, outputs) -> go.Figure:
+            def load_outputs(runs, inputs, outputs) -> go.Figure: # type: ignore
-                """
-                Load the raw output data for the plugin and create a figure to be shown in the output block.
+                """Load the raw output data for the plugin and create a figure to be shown in the output block."""
-                """

 Understand the structure of the layout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^